Physics and Materials

 Description of Major

-The FSU Physics Department also offers majors in: Physics, Physics and Astrophysics, Physical Science, and Physical Science/FSU-Teach.
+The FSU Physics Department also offers majors in: Physics, Physics & Astrophysics, and Physical Science.

 Prospective transfer students should contact firstname.lastname@example.org (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.